-All accidents are reported in the relevant accident logbooks, dependent upon whether the injured is an adult or child.
+All accidents are reported Medical Tracker, IR1 form, dependent upon whether the injured is an adult or child.
 The accident books are located in the disabled toilet, year one corridor and early year's kitchen.

-Injuries to children are notified to parents at the end of the day, and head injuries require immediate parental contact and attention where necessary and a head bump slip will be given to the parents.
+Injuries to children are notified to parents via Medical tracker online Medical tracker is accessible from all school devices, and head injuries require immediate parental contact and attention where necessary.